chelseako/FIFA_2019_Project/README.md

 # FIFA 2019 Position Prediction Project Overview
 * Created a linear discrimnant analysis (LDA) model that predicts player position (forward, midfielder, defender) with a cross-validated accuracy of 81%.
+* Model can be used to assist club managers in determining what position best suits a player.
-* Used principal component analysis (PCA) and factor analysis to reduce dimensionality and explore variable factoring
+* Used principal component analysis (PCA) and factor analysis to reduce dimensionality and explore relationships between predictor variables.
-* Identified five factors among numeric variables (overall, defending ability, size and movement, potential, and physical ability)
+* Identified five factors among numeric variables (overall, defending ability, size/movement, potential, and physical ability).

-## Packages Used
+## Code and Resources Used
-* rgl
-* MASS
-* psych
-* corrplot
-* moments
-* ggplot2
-* numpy
-* pandas
+**Packages:** rgl, MASS, psych, corrplot, moments, ggplot2, numpy, pandas

 ## Data Cleaning
 Cleaned 18,207 rows and 88 columns: